 The diffing algorithm will run a check comparing the element type at each position.
-During the diffing algorithm, it sees that the
+During the diffing algorithm, it seems that the

 AdminHeaderComponent is not available and the first component that needs to be rendered is

 React will observe the positions of the elements.
-It sees that the components at position 1 and position 2 have changed and will unmount the components.
+It seems that the components at position 1 and position 2 have changed and will unmount the components.